nesredin18/pbi-tools-extention/README.md

 This extension registers several commands that can be accessed via the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) or bound to custom keybindings:

+- `PBI Tools: Setup`(`pbi-tools.setup`): Automatically sets up pbi-tools by downloading and extracting the necessary files and registering the tool to your environment.
 - `PBI Tools: Extract and Watch` (`pbi-tools.extractWatch`): Automatically extract Power BI data and watch for file changes.
 - `PBI Tools: Extract` (`pbi-tools.extractFile`): Extract a specific `.pbix` file (default is `MOH.pbix`).
 - `PBI Tools: Compile Folder to PBIT` (`pbi-tools.compileFolder`): Compile a folder into a `.pbit` file format.